MrEricFail/Portfolio-Fabian-Bayer/README.md

 + The Project was a collaboration with 3 artists and 1 sound producer.
 + The theme of the game jam was "Snowed in".
 + https://mrericfail.itch.io/winters-wrath

+# MVVM Code Example
++ Unity Editor Tool for enemy generation
++ Made as a MVVM to learn this pattern
++ png to showcase included